-We consider a start-up to have an "active non-securities business", if the entity is raising capital to start a non-securities business.
-We would expect the entity to have a business plan.
-Although the entity does not need to be producing a product or delivering a service, they must have a bona fide plan to do so, hopefully within a specified period.
-For example, technology companies may raise money with only a business plan for many years before they start producing a product or delivering a service, but generally the business plan will include milestones and the time anticipated to reach those milestones.
-In our view, to consider that an entity only has an "active business" if it is producing a product would mean many junior mineral exploration companies (even listed ones) do not have an "active business".
+During the start-up stage, securities issuers may not yet be actively carrying on their intended business.
+We consider a start-up securities issuer to have an "active non-securities business" if the entity is raising capital to start a non-securities business.
+Although the entity does not need to be producing a product or delivering a service, we would expect it to have a bona fide business plan to do so, containing milestones and the time anticipated to reach those milestones.
+For example, technology companies may raise money with only a business plan for many years before they start producing a product or delivering a service.
+Similarly, junior exploration companies may raise money with only a business plan long before they find or extract any resources.

-However, securities issuers may have to register as a dealer if they:

-• frequently trade in securities.
-We recognize that trading and soliciting may be more frequent during the start-up stage, as the issuer needs to raise capital to launch the business.
-If the trading and soliciting is for the purpose of advancing the business, then the frequency of the activities alone should not result in the issuer being in the business of trading in securities.

-However, the capital raising must be primarily to support advancement of the business plan, not to simply sustain the issuer.
-During the start-up period, the use of the proceeds must support the business plan.
-If the capital raising and use of that capital is not advancing the business, the issuer may need to register as a dealer.
+However, securities issuers may have to register as a dealer if they:dealers if they are in the business of trading.
+Conduct that would indicate that security issuers are in the business includes frequently trading in securities.
+While frequent trading is a common indicator of being in the business of trading, we recognize that trading may be more frequent during the start-up stage, as an issuer needs to raise capital to launch and advance the business.
+If the trading is primarily for the purpose of advancing the issuer's business plan, then the frequency of the activities alone should not result in the issuer being in the business of trading in securities.
+If the capital raising and use of that capital are not advancing the business, the issuer may need to register as a dealer.